*** Bookings are being taken for 2018/19.

 - People, Plants, Pleasure and Passion - Written for a HPS 50th birthday lecture day, this talk contains funny people stories and fabulous plant images classified into interesting themes.
 Pleasure and passion, being abstract nouns cannot be illustrated but permeate the whole talk.
 A very popular talk.

-- Walking With Flowers - Combining my two passions of walking and wildflowers, these are holiday snaps with a difference!
+- Walking With Wildflowers - Combining my two passions of walking and wildflowers, these are holiday snaps with a difference!
 Whether it’s coastal, countryside or mountain walking we see beautiful pictures of many of our garden plants in stunning scenery, where they choose to grow naturally.

 - Is Big Ever Beautiful? - Great things don’t always come in small packages.
 Whether it’s giant blooms, large plants or enormous gardens there’s something to be admired and enjoyed about being oversize.